Unidocs1/sphinx_repo_manager/source/features.rst

 Features
 ========

-AcceleratXR is the most feature rich of any online gaming platform.
+Xsolla Backend (powered by AcceleratXR technology) is the most feature rich of any online gaming platform.
 Our technology is easily adaptable to fit any project’s goals, allowing teams to create truly cross-platform multi-player games in less time and with fewer resources.

 Essentials
 ==========